Demi Lovato Fans Perform in Atlantic City to Show Their Support in Her Absence

-While Demi Lovatoremains hospitalized following an apparent overdose, her devoted fans are showering her with support from across the country.
+While Demi Lovatoremains hospitalized following an apparent overdose, her devoted fans showered her with support from across the country.

 The Grammy nominee was slated to perform in Atlantic City Thursday night at 9:15 p.m.
 However, on the heels of her emergency hospitalization on Tuesday, LiveNation confirmed to E!
 News that the headliner was withdrawn from the performance.